-Often a landlord won't tell an agent the apartment is gone until the agent calls to arrange a viewing.
+Often, a landlord won’t tell an agent the apartment is gone until the agent calls to arrange a viewing.
 Even worse, this can happen when an agent shows up and asks for the keys.
-Because a lot of individual landlords are difficult to reach, even the best agents can't always prevent this from happening.
-But if it happens repeatedly to your agent, find a new agent!
+Because many individual landlords are difficult to reach, even the best agents can’t always prevent this from happening.
+If, however, it happens repeatedly to your agent, find a new agent!
 It could be the sign of a rental scam.